CSandler-Dev/MIST4610-G1-P2/README.md

 * **Interactive set** – lassoing the high-value quadrant creates **High_CQE_Set** for drill-downs.

 #### **Why it matters**
-* Gives roasters a short-list of origins that maximise quality per dollar.
+* Gives coffee tasters a short-list of origins that maximise quality per dollar.
 * Altitude overlay shows most top-CQE origins sit in the *High (>1,600 m)* band, validating the terroir narrative buyers use in marketing.

 ---

 ### **Question 2 — Process-Driven Flavour Comparison**
 **What we ask**
-> *Inside those high-CQE origins, how do the three main processing methods — Washed, Natural, Honey — shift the six cupping attributes, and which method adds the most flavour without raising cost?*
+> *Inside those high-CQE origins, how do the three main processing methods — Washed, Natural, Honey — shift the six attributes, and which method adds the most flavour without raising cost?*

 #### **How we visualise it**
 * **Grouped bar chart** (one panel per selected origin).